cahamo/demo-projects/README.md

 * &quot;Neopixel&quot; demos - a collection of three demo programs that work with neopixel rings and matrices.

 * LCD display demo (targetted at Arduino Uno).
 Demonstrates how to use LCD displays that are compatible with the Hitachi HD44780 driver using a 16 pin interface.

+* TTP223 touch button module demo.
+Shows how to read the state of the touch button using an Arduino Uno.